wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/list-of-close-encounters.md

 toc: true
 ---

+A close encounter is a term used to describe a situation in which a human witnesses or has direct contact with an extraterrestrial being or spacecraft.
+Close encounters can range from simply observing an unidentified flying object (UFO) in the sky to experiencing physical contact with an alien being.
+The idea of close encounters has been a subject of fascination for many people, particularly those interested in the possibility of extraterrestrial life.

+One example of a close encounter is the event in 1460 BC when the Nubians were defeated by what was described as a "falling star".
+While it is possible that this could have been a natural phenomenon such as a meteor, some have suggested that it could have been a visitation from extraterrestrial beings.
+Similarly, the biblical stories of the abduction of Elijah and Ezekiel have been interpreted by some as close encounters, with the descriptions of strange flying vehicles and beams of light being cited as evidence.

+Another example of a close encounter is the story of Akhenaton's flying disk, which is said to have been seen by the pharaoh Akhenaton in ancient Egypt.
+According to the story, Akhenaton witnessed a disk-shaped object that emitted a bright light and had the ability to hover in the air.
+Some have suggested that this was a close encounter with an extraterrestrial spacecraft.

+While close encounters are often dismissed as mere legends or hoaxes, there are many reported cases of such events that remain unexplained.
+Witnesses to these events often report experiencing intense fear or awe, as well as a sense of profound spiritual or mystical significance.

+In some cases, close encounters have been associated with alleged sightings of UFOs or other unidentified flying objects.
+These sightings have been reported all over the world, and many have been captured on video or in photographs.
+However, the scientific community generally remains skeptical of the existence of extraterrestrial life, and most sightings of UFOs are attributed to natural phenomena or human-made objects such as aircraft or weather balloons.

+Despite this skepticism, the idea of close encounters remains a subject of fascination for many people.
+Whether they are the result of actual visitations from extraterrestrial beings or simply the products of human imagination, stories of close encounters continue to capture the imagination and inspire wonder and curiosity about the mysteries of the universe.

 ### List of close encounters

 The following table shows the majority of close encounters that have been reported since antiquity: